 You can collaborate with other users by making a project, adding data to it, and sharing it with other users.

 When you add data by copying or cloning it from a different project, each underlying data objects keeps its original ID.
 To refer to a particular copy of a data object, you have to specify both the project and the data object.

 Project members can rename their project's copy of a data object, and annotate it with different tags and properties.
 But the underlying data is immutable.

-You can view the contents of a project from the Projects section of the user interface.
-Each object in the project also has actions that can be performed by selecting the item, right-clicking on the item, or using the menu at the end of the item's row.
+From the user interface, there are a number of actions you can perform on each object in the project by selecting the item, right-clicking on the item, or using the menu at the end of the item's row.

 Different actions are available when different objects are selected.
 Available actions include: